jamesemann/EventsDialog/readme.md

 EventsDialog can provide event discovery and event registration by use of two components provided by you.

-## Event discovery/registration using pre-built connectors
+## Option 1: Event discovery/registration using pre-built connectors

 To use pre-built discovery/registration connectors, you follow a simple process.
 This example shows you how to add the Meetup connector.